 A pneumatic conveying system is centered around four essential parts:

-• Material Introduction Point
+- Material Introduction Point

-• Tubing
+- Tubing

-• Receiving Point
+- Receiving Point

-• Gas Flow Movement Device
+- Gas Flow Movement Device

 How Does a Pneumatic Conveying Setup Function?

 The system is based on an enclosed pipeline.
-You introduce materials into the system through some type of a feeding mechanism along a tubing line of conveyance to deliver them to a receiver, also known as a termination vessel.
-Typically, you will install a dust collection, or filter receiver system to keep the air clean as the conveying air exits the system.
+You introduce materials into the system through some type of feeding mechanism along a tubing line of conveyance to deliver them to a receiver, also known as a termination vessel.
+Typically, you will install a dust collection or filter receiver system to keep the air clean as the conveying air exits the system.

-A blower, fan, or other force creates a difference in pneumatic pressure (which could be referring to ordinary air or a gas such as nitrogen) to push, or pull, materials through the pipeline.
+A blower, fan, or other force creates a difference in pneumatic pressure (which could be referring to ordinary air or a gas such as nitrogen) to push or pull materials through the pipeline.

 Advantages of Using Pneumatic Conveying